Jacob-Safeer/Jacob_Ladder/README.md

 -v /tmp/.X11-unix:/tmp/.X11-unix:ro \
 -e DISPLAY=:0 \
 --network host \
---name=<local_container_name> jacobsafeer/px4-dev-harmonic-jammy-humbl-opencv-rqt:latest bash
+--name=<local_container_name> jacobsafeer/px4-dev-harmonic-jammy-humble-opencv-rqt:latest bash
 ```
-Replace "/path/to" with the directory path to where you cloned Jacob_Ladder on your host machine.
+Replace "/path/to" with your directory path to where you cloned Jacob_Ladder on your host machine.
 Replace "<local_container_name>" with whatever you would like to name your container.

 After running these command lines, your docker container will now open.
 Run the following commands within the docker container to complete the setup of your ros2 ws:
 ```